ably/sdk-api-reference/descriptions.md

 ## class DeltaExtras

-The `DeltaExtras` object is JSON-encodable and used to contain any arbitrary key-value pairs, which may also contain other primitive JSON types, JSON-encodable objects, or JSON-encodable arrays.
+Contains any arbitrary key-value pairs, which may also contain other primitive JSON types, JSON-encodable objects, or JSON-encodable arrays from delta compression.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|